estebanwu-dotcom/my-telar-site/index.md

   Para reemplazarlo con el tuyo, borra la línea que sigue y escribe tu contenido de bienvenida aquí en markdown.
 -->
-This site gathers original campus photography from UC Santa Barbara alongside short narrative reflections written for Linguistics 3C.
-Enjoy this journey — whether you will, see how love appears in a college setting beside the romance and see the small everyday attention that we do not usually see.
-Start by clicking on the following stories:
+This website combines short narrative reflections made for Linguistics 3C along with special campus photos from UC Santa Barbara.
+Enjoy this journey and observe how love presents itself with passion in a collegiate context, as well as the quiet daily attention that is often ignored.
+Click on the following stories to get started: